rogerburtonpatel/vml/tex/padl/plan.md

   knobs work

 V- and D sections
-- [ ] Beef up technical details as suggested
-- [ ] Include which heuristics, why they matter
+- [ ] Include which heuristics, why they matter: reduction strategies (in eval and analysis?)
 - [ ] V- syntax, semantics
 - [ ] Definitely english explanation of D-compile rules
 - [ ] Syntax of d, say sem are obvious